The Circuit Rider

 Box of Caring and Sharing

-Children’s Moment - NEEDED- additional Children’s Moment providers
+Children’s Moment - NEEDED- additional Children’s Moment providers at both services

-Lay Readers - NEEDED- additional Lay Readers
+Lay Readers - NEEDED- additional Lay Readers at both services

 The goal of planned giving is to help donors plan their estates and charitable giving in ways that benefit both family & the church.
 The federal tax code allows for several trusts and gift agreements that are used in making these planned gifts to charity and that provide some tax benefits for donors.